Frequently Asked Questions

 How many Gardyn customers are referenced in the advisory?

 Per CVE-2026-28766 in the CISA advisory, the affected unauthenticated endpoint exposed records for approximately 134,215 customers.
-Per the researcher’s coordinated-disclosure repository, 138,160+ devices were registered at the time of disclosure.
+Per the maintainer’s coordinated-disclosure repository, 138,160+ devices were registered at the time of disclosure.

 What does the advisory say about payment card data?

 The CISA advisory describes CVE-2026-28766 as exposure of “all user account information” without enumerating field names.
-Per the researcher’s coordinated-disclosure repository, the records returned by the affected endpoint included the last_four partial payment-card field.
+Per the maintainer’s coordinated-disclosure repository, the records returned by the affected endpoint included a partial payment-card field (last_four), not full card number or CVV.
 Per Gardyn’s customer-facing security update post (mygardyn.com/blog/security-update/), the vulnerabilities did not expose payment card information.
 See the discrepancies page.

 What does CISA say about remediation?